 (a) Royalties and economic rights in Colombia are payable to the National Hydrocarbons Agency ("ANH") and are determined on a field-by-field basis depending on different variables such as crude quality and price levels, among others (see Note 33).
-During 2023, the mix of royalties and economic rights paid "in-kind" increased as compared to royalties and economic rights paid 'in-cash' not cash' and 'economic rights in cash' line items from year to year, which are compensated by variations in the quantities of oil sales impacting the 'Revenue' line item in the Consolidated Statement of Income.
+During 2023, the mix of royalties and economic rights paid "in-kind" increased as compared to royalties and economic rights paid 'in-cash'.
+These changes caused variations in the 'royalties in cash' and 'economic rights in cash' line items from year to year, which are compensated by variations in the quantities of oil sales impacting the 'Revenue' line item in the Consolidated Statement of Income.